mattfaltyn/geometric-omics/README.md

-# Geometric Omics: Geometric Toolkit for Omics Data Analysis and Modeling
+# Geometric Omics

-Geometric Omics is intended to be a powerful, flexible toolkit designed for omics data analysis.
-Leveraging the power of Python, Mojo, and PyTorch, it provides a unique and efficient platform to handle, integrate, and analyze omics data.
+Geometric Omics is intended to be a powerful, flexible toolkit designed for omics data analysis and modeling.

 ##  Vision
 - **Inspired by Fast.ai:** Building upon the formidable foundation set by [fast.ai](https://docs.fast.ai/), we envision Geometric Omics becoming an even more intuitive and user-friendly platform.
 Harnessing the strengths of open-source geometric data analysis and modeling projects like [PyTorch](https://pytorch.org/), [PyTorch Geometric](https://pyg.org/), [NetworkX](https://networkx.org/), and more, we are working towards an environment where users at every skill level will be able to focus on deep, insightful analysis and innovative modeling, rather than implementation intricacies.